 Changes in margin debt are a better indicator of immediate risk than the overall level of debt.
 Consistent with this, if we look at the change over time, spikes in debt levels typically precede a drawdown.

 As you can see in the chart above, the change in debt as a percentage of market capitalization remains low—although it is getting higher and closer to the risk zone.
 Further, although the absolute level of margin debt is high—and therefore so is the risk level—we do not yet see the kind of spike that signals trouble.
 Immediate risk, therefore, is moderate but increasing.

 Said to be favored by Warren Buffett, the final indicator is the ratio of the value of all the companies in the market to the national economy as a whole.

-On an absolute basis, this indicator is actually somewhat encouraging.
+On an absolute basis, the Buffett indicator is actually somewhat encouraging.
 Although it remains high, it has pulled back to less extreme levels.
-On a change-over-time basis, however, downturns in this indicator have typically led market pullbacks—and once again, we see that here.
-With the recent uptick, though, this indicator also suggests the risks are not pressing.
+The index has increased since the election, though, so we’ll need to monitor the situation going forward.

 Technical metrics are also reasonably encouraging, with all three major U.S. indices well above their 200-day trend lines.
 Even as markets approach new highs, it’s quite possible that the advance will continue given growth in earnings and positive consumer, business, and investor sentiment.
 A break into new territory could actually propel the market higher, despite the high valuation risk level.

 Many of the indicators point to an elevated level of risk, but these high levels, while concerning, don’t signal an immediate problem.
 Instead, they may be driven largely by the positive sentiment surrounding the post-election rally.
 What does bear watching is the immediate risk level, which, while low, is starting to increase.